Vyral/base-template/_posts/2021-09-20-the-coolest-time-to-buy-in-a-hot-market.md

 ---
 layout: post
-title: The Coolest Time to Buy in a Hot Market
+title: The Coolest Time To Buy in a Hot Market
 date: 2021-09-20 00:00:00
 tags:
   - Home Buyer Tips